 2. Maintain a Steady Temperature

-Whether you store a bottle in the refrigerator or the basement, ensure the temperature remains constant.
+Whether you store a bottle in the refrigerator or the basement, ensure the wine’s temperature remains constant.
 Temperature fluctuations can ruin the wine completely.

-3. Drink Opened Bottles Within a Proper Time Frame
+3. Drink Opened Wine Within 1-2 Days

 After you open a bottle of wine, plan to finish it within one to two days after opening to maintain freshness.
+Running out of time?
+Try these tips for using up leftover wine!

 Shop Recorking Essentials